-STRATEGIES FOR CALCULATING THE ROI OF YOUR VOC PROGRAMME AND HOW TO ACCOUNT FOR THE VALUE IN IT
+STRATEGIES FOR CALCULATING THE ROI OF YOUR VOC PROGRAM AND HOW TO ACCOUNT FOR ITS VALUE IN THE CONTACT CENTER

-When setting out on a new Customer Experience programme you need to be able to show a quantifiable return to the business.
-It is well known that a digital Voice-of-the-Customer (VoC) initiative can deliver tremendous financial returns for any organization but measuring the precise monetary value of CX programs is challenging, as not all of the benefits are quantifiable and in some circumstances people fail to recognise the benefits that they are delivering.
+When setting out on a new Customer Experience program you need to be able to show a quantifiable return to the business.
+It is well known that a digital Voice-of-the-Customer (VoC) initiative can deliver tremendous financial returns for any organization's contact center but measuring the precise monetary value of CX programs is challenging, as not all of the benefits are quantifiable and in some circumstances people fail to recognize the benefits that they are delivering.

-In this White Paper, we set out some strategies for measuring ROI from a CX programme.
-People often forget some of the value that is being brought and here we bring some of the lessons that we have learnt at CX Index on our journey to date.
-While it should seem obvious that improving customer satisfaction. loyalty and brand advocacy is a long run game to improving profitability, executives and investors often expect an immediate understanding of potential results to justify the monetary expenditure of their investments into VOC programs.
+In this White Paper, we set out some strategies for measuring ROI from a CX program in the contact center.
+People often forget some of the value that is being brought and here we bring some of the lessons that we have learned at CX Index on our journey to date.
+While it should seem obvious that improving customer satisfaction, loyalty and brand advocacy is a long run game to improving profitability, executives and investors often expect an immediate understanding of potential results to justify the monetary expenditure of their investments into VOC programs.
 As Lynn Hunsaker notes, a successful VoC initiative is not about transforming the customers, it is about transforming the company.1

-The inherent logic of a VoC program is that it increases the number of happy customers: happy customers spend more than average; therefore profits increase.
+The inherent logic of a VoC program is that it increases the number of happy customers; happy customers spend more than average; therefore profits increase.
 Ultimately, measuring the value of a VoC program must be done through qualitative analysis, rather than through traditional accounting metrics and requires an understanding that the short-term benefits may not exist.